colic Treatment in neath

 We may refer you to a GP or pharmacist prescriber if:

-• Your baby is not gaining weight or appears unwell
+• Your baby is not feeding well or gaining weight

-• You’re unsure if it’s colic or another condition
+• You are unsure if it’s colic or another condition

-A: Pharmacists can assess symptoms and offer reassurance.
-In unclear cases, you may be referred for further advice.
+Pharmacists can assess your baby’s symptoms and offer reassurance.
+If there are concerns, they will refer you for further assessment.

-A: Colic usually affects babies under 5 months old and typically improves by 3–4 months.
+Colic usually affects babies under 5 months and improves naturally by 3–4 months of age.